jerryxyx/MonteCarlo/README.md

 ### 4.3 Optimal hedged Monte Carlo simulation
 **In conclusion, OHMC is just a control variates method with an optimization on top and it is more practical because we do not have an analytical formula for the hedge sensitivity (i.e. delta, gamma, etc.)**

+## OHMC couple with Least Square Monte Carlo (LSM)

+In order to price Amrican type options, we need to consider the problem of optimal exercise.
+LSM is a well-defined method to tackle this problem.
+In contrast, here we only utilize the information of exercise points along each simulation path using cross-sectional regression.
+Different from the original LSM, here we equipe basis functions to approximate price and hedge at each step similar to OHMC.
+And discuss independently at the inception.

+This combination create a magic reaction.
+Now we can not only price the American options but also hedge it!
+Moreover, it's model independent, model parameters or construction, dimension doesn't matter at all!
+We use Black-Scholes and Heston model as examples.
+What only matters is the underlying price trials.
+With it, we can calculate the following stuffs.

+* American options price
+* American options Greeks
+* American options optimal exercise boundary